Tapad/sbt-docker-compose/README.md

 5) Optional: There are a number of optional Keys that can be set as well if you want to override the default settings:

-    composeFile := // Specify the full path to the Compose File to use to create test environment.
+    composeFile := // Specify the full path to the Compose File to use to create your test instance.
 It defaults to docker-compose.yml in your resources folder.
     composeServiceName := // Specify the name of the service in the Docker Compose file being tested.
 This setting prevents the service image from being pull down from the Docker Registry.
 It defaults to the sbt Project name. composeNoBuild := // True if a Docker Compose file is to be started without building any images and only using ones that already exist in the Docker Registry.
 This defaults to False. composeRemoveContainersOnShutdown := // True if a Docker Compose should remove containers when shutting down the compose instance.
 This defaults to True.